nefarius/nefarius-vcpkg-registry/README.md

 ## How to update

-Run the `.\update-neflib.ps1` PowerShell helper script and push.
+Run the `.\update-neflib.ps1 -RefVersion X.X.X` PowerShell helper script and push.

 ## Test it locally